i0Ek3/niter.top/content/posts/N1-as-server.md

   - When it was finished, disconnect double ended USB cable first, then Stop the USB Buring Tool and exit it, disconnect power of N1
 - **Run script `U盘启动.bat` to set up N1 boot from Udisk**
 - Making an armbian Udisk, you can use Rufus to buring
-  - Use 5.77 version and correspoding dbt file, you can find these file in the `N1 All-In-One`
+  - Use 5.77 version and correspoding dbt file
     - If you want to use latest builds of armbian, please check this [repo](https://github.com/ophub/amlogic-s9xxx-armbian)
   - After buring, use DiskGeniu to open Udisk and copy dbt file into dbt folder
   - After that, edit uEnv.ini on the root folder, change first line with placed path of dbt file you copied just now